 For the most beautifully groomed trails in New York state, visit the Central New York Region, an area boasting some of the most consistent snowfall in the state.
 Combine 300 inches of snow with hundreds of miles of trails, and you better believe you’ll be snowmobiling or skiing, anything but walking in a winter wonderland.

 Swoosh through the snow over to Madison County’s magnificent trails.
 Sitting southeast of Lake Ontario, over 350 miles of trails are groomed in Madison County every year.
-Park your car and trailer at any number of hotels along the trails including Graziano’s Inn in Canastota and the Wendt University Inn in Hamilton.
+Park your car and trailer at any number of hotels along the trails.
 Madison County’s trails wind past cascading 150-foot waterfalls, 27 windmills and through thousands of acres of picturesque state forestland for a truly breathtaking snowmobiling experience.

 Ski the 13-mile-long Stoney Pond Nordic Ski Trail, where awesome trails through woodsy wonderlands are just waiting for your slaloming.
 Bring a friend along who has never skied before if you’d like – the trails are mainly designed for skiers with a beginner or intermediate skill level.